Home Talcum Powder

 Talc’s safety is a contested issue.
 Talcum powder manufacturers and suppliers say the powdery mineral used in cosmetic products is highly refined and safe.
 For example, nearly 40 years of studies by researchers and medical experts around the world support the safety of talc, according to Johnson & Johnson.

 But a number of studies have linked the use of talcum powder to specific cancers, including ovarian cancer and mesothelioma.
+Some research studies have concluded that long-term use of talcum powder in the genital area may increase a woman’s risk of developing ovarian cancer by more than 30%.

 Although talc in makeup has not been linked to cancer, it can cause other health problems.
 Inhalation of face powder can also cause breathing difficulties.
 Makeup containing talc should never be applied to broken skin because it may cause inflammation or infection.